uwescience/python-seminar-2015/full-project/ProjectOrganization.md

 ```

-Ypu can call functions from this module:
+You can call functions from this module:

 ```
 import myModule